tomuta/debian-mini-odroid-c1/README.md

 debian-mini-odroid-c1
 =====================

-Script to build a minimal Debian read-only root sd card image.
+Script to build a minimal Debian sd card image.
+If you are looking for a minimal Debian image with read-only root file system, look [here](https://github.com/tomuta/debian-mini-ro-root-odroid-c1).

 ## Features:
 * SSH root login password: odroid
 * Host name: odroidc1-MACADDRESS (e.g. odroidc1-1a2b3c4d5e6f)
-* Read-only root file system: /tmp, /root, /var/log, /media are tmpfs file systems and are writable, but won't persist
 * SSH host keys are generated and saved permanently on first boot
 * Automatic mounting of USB storage devices using usbmount

-## TODO:
-* Move parts or all of /var to tmpfs:
-  * can't create /var/lib/dhcp/dhclient.eth0.leases: Read-only file system
-* apt-get update doesn't work unless you remount,rw / first, even though there is a hook in /etc/apt/apt.conf.d/00autoremount that should be doing this...

 ## Prerequisites:
 On a Ubuntu system, make sure the following packages are installed: